temporalio/documentation/docs/dataconversion.md

 #### Custom Payload Conversion

-If you use custom objects or types, you can create a custom Payload Converter and use it with the default Data Converter to run the specific conversions.
+If you use custom objects or types that are not supported by the Payload Converters provided in the SDKs, you can create a custom Payload Converter and use it with the default Data Converter to run the specific conversions.

 You can set multiple custom Payload Converters to run your conversions.
 However, the order in which encoding payload converters are applied is important because during serialization, each encoding Payload Converter is tried in order until one properly serializes the value.